 The Authority's significant financial instruments consist of cash and cash equivalents, and investment securities.
-As of December 31, 2018, the Authority had the following recurring fair value measurements for such financial instruments:
+As of December 31, 2019, the Authority had the following recurring fair value measurements for such financial instruments:

-- Local Government Investment Pools totaling \$77,306 have been valued at amortized cost under GASB 79 or fair value under GASB 72.
-The LOGIC and Texas CLASS portfolios have been measured at fair value with TexPool Prime at amortized cost. - U.S. Agency Securities of \$29,978, Municipal Bonds of \$184,263, and Commercial Paper of \$119,154 are valued using the matrix pricing technique with quoted prices for similar assets in active markets, provided by SVC, IDC and other pricing sources (Level 2 inputs).
+- Local Government Investment Pools totaling \$164,523 have been valued at amortized cost under GASB 79 or fair value under GASB 72.
+The LOGIC and Texas CLASS portfolios have been measured at fair value with TexPool Prime at amortized cost. - U.S. Agency Securities of \$42,418, Municipal Bonds of \$183,871, and Commercial Paper of \$84,270 are valued using the matrix pricing technique with quoted prices for similar assets in active markets, provided by SVC, IDC and other pricing sources (Level 2 inputs).

-The Authority had no nonrecurring fair value measurements at December 31, 2018, nor any changes in valuation technique with a significant impact to fair value.
+The Authority had no nonrecurring fair value measurements at December 31, 2019, nor any changes in valuation technique with a significant impact to fair value.

-The tables on the following page summarize the Authority's investments that are measured at fair value as of December 31, 2018 and 2017, and indicate the fair value hierarchy of the valuation techniques utilized to determine such fair value.
+The following table summarizes the Authority's investments that are measured at fair value as of December 31, 2019 and 2018, and indicate the fair value hierarchy of the valuation techniques utilized to determine such fair value.